United States Penitentiary, Florence High

-The United States Penitentiary, Florence High (USP Florence High) is a high-security United States federal prison for male inmates in Colorado.
+The United States Penitentiary, Florence High (USP Florence High) is a high-security United States federal prison located near Florence, Colorado and designed to house male inmates.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 USP Florence High is part of the Federal Correctional Complex, Florence (FCC Florence), which is situated on 49 acre of land and houses different facilities with varying degrees of security.
-It is named "Florence High" in order to differentiate it from the United States Penitentiary, Florence ADMAX, the federal supermax prison located in the same complex.
+It is named Florence High in order to differentiate it from the United States Penitentiary, Florence ADMAX, the federal supermax prison located in the same complex.

 FCC Florence is located in unincorporated Fremont County, Colorado, 90. mi south of Denver.

 History

 USP Florence High was built in 1993 in response to the growing need for a place to house high-security federal inmates.
 It was designed by DLR Group, an architectural firm specializing in correctional facilities.
 Before the complex was built, the city of Florence was experiencing an economic crisis with an unemployment rate of 17%.
 When the citizens were polled by mail about building the complex in Florence, 97% of respondents were in favor of the project.
 It was estimated that the Florence Federal Correctional Complex was going to provide about 1,000 temporary jobs and 900 permanent jobs.
 In anticipation of these jobs the community raised $160,000 to purchase the 600 acre needed to build the prisons.